(ESP32 EFIS-EMS: last updated by Benjamin on March 19, 2026)

 For interaction with menus and the graphical user interface, the touchscreen was definitively abandoned in favor of a row of six push buttons located below the screen.

-The result is shown in Figure 5, which depicts the display module in its 3D-printed ABS enclosure.
+The overall appearance is shown in Figure 5, which depicts the display module in its 3D-printed ABS enclosure.

 Bench tests were very satisfactory.
 The matte 1000 cd/m² screen remains perfectly readable under direct sunlight, with no reflections or mirroring, and the keyboard works flawlessly (video 3).

-There will be no further design evolution.
-Without making any other changes, it could use an ESP32-S3-WROOM 1u module, which has a U.FL connector for a remote Wi-Fi antenna rather than an antenna embedded on the SoC’s PCB.
-This could be useful if ESP-NOW communication with the RDAM were of poor quality.
-For example, if the two modules were on opposite sides of an aluminium instrument panel that acts as an RF screen.
-But in that case, one could just as well abandon ESP-NOW in favor of CAN bus.
+The design of this display module is now stable; no further changes are planned.
+Without making any changes, it can use either an ESP32-S3-WROOM 1 or an ESP32-S3-WROOM 1u module; the latter has a U.FL connector for a remote Wi-Fi antenna rather than an antenna embedded on the SoC’s PCB.
+This could be useful to improve the quality of ESP-NOW communication with the RDAM.
+For example, if the two modules are placed on opposite sides of an aluminium instrument panel, that could act as an RF screen.
+The display module is also equipped with a CAN transceiver, in case the CAN bus is preferred to ESP-NOW.
+With some software adaptation, users can therefore make their own choice.

 Display Module download section